awsdocs/aws-doc-sdk-examples/javav2/example_code/timestream/Readme.md

 ## Overview
 This README discusses how to run and test the AWS SDK for Java (v2) code examples for Amazon Timestream.

-Amazon Timestream is a fast, scalable, and serverless time series database service for IoT and operational applications that makes it easy to store and analyze trillions of events per day up to 1,000 times faster and at as little as 1/10th the cost of relational databases.
+Amazon Timestream is a fast, scalable, fully managed, purpose-built time series database for IoT and operational applications that makes it easy to store and analyze trillions of time series data points per day.

 ## ⚠️ Important
 * Running this code might result in charges to your AWS account.